benkobalog/ScalaInterviewQuestions/interview-questions-scala.md

 ### Difference between Array and List in Scala?

 * Arrays are always Mutable where as List is always Immutable.
-* Once created, We can change Array values where as we cannot change List Object.
 * Arrays are Invariants where as Lists are Covariants.